jbone2239/office-quiz/README.txt

 1) Characters as overlapping behavioral profiles

-We model each character as a blend of workplace behaviors (archetypes).
+Modeled each character as a blend of workplace behaviors (archetypes).
 A single answer never maps 100% to one character; instead it contributes fractional credit to several characters who plausibly exhibit that behavior.
 This mirrors the show: e.g., Jim jokes a lot, but so do Michael and Andy—just in different flavors.

 2) Archetype → character mapping logic